twilio/twilio-ruby/docs/usage/token-generation.rst

 <http://www.twilio.com/docs/tokens>`_ explains in depth the purpose and
 features of these tokens.

-:class:`TwilioCapability` is responsible for the creation of these capability tokens.
+:class:`Twilio::Util::Capability` is responsible for the creation of these capability tokens.
 You'll need your Twilio AccountSid and AuthToken.

 .. code-block:: ruby

     require 'twilio-ruby'

     # Find these values at twilio.com/user/account